pr38/dask_backward_feature_selection/README.md

 ## Dask Backward Feature Selection
 Backward step-wise feature selection using Dask, scikit-learn compatible.

-Scale out feature seletion useing distributed computing/Dask!
+Scale out feature seletion using distributed computing/Dask!

 I created this due to the fact that mlxtend's SequentialFeatureSelector did not use joblib in a Dask compatable way.